microsoft/promptflow/docs/how-to-guides/generate-test-data.md

         ```
         cp config.yml.example config.yml
         ```
     - Update the configurations in the `configs.yml`.
-Fill in the values in `COMMON` and `LOCAL` section following inline comment instruction.
+Fill in the values in `Common` and `Local` section following inline comment instruction.

 ## Create a test data generation flow